rayyyy122/Grade-Manager/README.md

 # Grade Manager

-## a application keeping track of academic performance
+## an application keeping track of academic performance

 This application is basically a comprehensive recorder of students' grades.
 It is designed for students especially undergraduate